absimler/homework3-2022/README.md

 Step 2) Select a value for the intercept and slope and create the deterministic portion of your model.
 Describe why you selected the intercept that you did.
-(You may want to experiment with several intercept and slope values) Step 3) Put the deterministic portion of your model onto the “probability scale” using the plogis() function.
+(You may want to experiment with several intercept and slope values)
+Step 3) Put the deterministic portion of your model onto the “probability scale” using the plogis() function, so that: y <- rbinom(n, trials, p = plogis(a + b*x))
 Step 4) Use rbinom to simulate draws from a binomial distribution, using the deterministic model.
 Be sure to apply the logistic function to the deterministic portion of your model, before using rbinom.
+Check the structure of the resulting "y" values.

 Which sorts of values does your simulation generate?